 Teaching Assistants (estimated): 2.5

 The Department of Geography and Planning offers programs leading to the B.A., M.A., and M.R.P. degrees, a combined B.A./M.A. program, and an Undergraduate/Graduate Certificate in Geographic Information Systems and Spatial Analysis.
-Undergraduate students can major or minor in geography and the department also offers a Faculty-Initiated Interdisciplinary Major and a minor in Urban Studies and Planning, and a Faculty-Initiated Major and a minor in Globalization Studies.
+Undergraduate students can major or minor in Geography.
+The department also offers a B.A. in Interdisciplinary Studies with a faculty-initiated concentration in Urban Studies and Planning, a minor in Urban Studies and Planning, a B.A. in Interdisciplinary Studies with a faculty-initiated concentration Globalization Studies, and a minor in Globalization Studies.
 Geographers study the characteristics of space, location and place in the broader context of how people interact with both physical and human environments.
 Geography can be classified as both a natural science and a social science as it examines people and their environment and serves as a bridge between the physical and cultural worlds.
 Planning is a discipline and professional practice that deals with the form, organization, and orderly development of cities, suburbs, and rural areas.
 Geographic information systems (GIS), computer mapping, remote sensing, and related technologies are central to the discipline of geography and are indispensable in many areas of professional planning practice.
-Globalization Studies, the newest major in the department, analyzes the growing integration of the world system through trade, migration, financial flows and telecommunications, the impact of human activity on the world environment, and the adaptation of local and ethnic identities to the ongoing globalization process.
+Globalization Studies, the newest offering of the department, analyzes the growing integration of the world system through trade, migration, financial flows and telecommunications, the impact of human activity on the world environment, and the adaptation of local and ethnic identities to the ongoing globalization process.

 Teaching and research in the department emphasize urban, social, physical, and cultural geography; historical landscape; city and regional planning; urban design; remote sensing; cartography and geographic information systems; environmental studies; climatology; computer and statistical models; area (regional) studies; urban and regional planning methods; economic development; small town and rural land-use planning.
 Members of the faculty have strong international links with China, Russia, Australia, and various countries in Africa, Latin America and Western Europe.